CLSherrod/clsherrod.github.io/_posts/2011-12-14-why-emotions-are-key-to-your-success.md

 permalink: /why-emotions-are-key-to-your-success/
 published: false
 ---
 I recently had Rhys Thomas of the Rhys Method evaluate me.
-He did my life purpose profile.
+He did my life-purpose profile.

 He is spooky accurate.
-He got me immediately over lunch.
+He understood me almost immediately over lunch.
 It was amazing.

 He was able to tell my personality.
-Now that it self is not unusual, but he has a unique and easy system that has helped me a lot.
+Now that itself is not unusual, but he has a unique and easy system that has helped me a lot.

 Other personality tests are complicated.
 I never could remember them.
 His is simple.